 Building A Quality Horse Barn

-For years, my wife and I dreamed about building our own home.
+For years, my wife Italy and I dreamed about building our own home.
 And since we have horses we also dreamed about building our own barn.
-Two years ago, circumstances finally allowed us to realize those dreams.
+A few years ago, circumstances finally allowed us to realize those dreams.
 This is a brief description of the barn portion of that project.

 Some context might be helpful here.
-My wife has been riding and competing on horses since she was old enough to walk.
-Her horses are very gifted athlete partners and she takes good care of them.
+Italy has been riding and competing on horses since she was old enough to walk.
+Her horses are very gifted and high trained athlete partners and she takes good care of them.

-Since the horse competitions require a lot of travel, we have literally had our horses in hundreds of barns and other lodgings all over the US from Canada to Mexico.
+Competing with the horses (mostly rodeo) requires a lot of travel, we have literally had our horses in hundreds of barns and other lodgings all across the US from Canada to Mexico.
 We have seen and experienced all types.
 In the process we learned first-hand quite a lot about what works, and what does not when it comes to high-functioning equestrian shelter.
 During our travels, we took plenty of notes, hoping someday we could put them all to use for our own barn.

 When the opportunity to finally build our own arrived you can imagine we did so with a lot of energy and excitement.
 Here’s how we did it.

 To start with, there were certain general requirements that were absolutes for us.
-These were features that simply had to be met: accommodations for three horses, a tack room, a bathroom, a feed room, an indoor wash room and an attached garage for a large RV.
+These were features that simply had to be met: accommodations for three horses minimum, a tack room, a bathroom, a feed room, an indoor wash room and an attached garage for a large RV.

-Per the CCR’s of our community, the structure could NOT be a pole-barn, nor could it exceed 2500 square feet.
+Per the CCR’s of our community, the structure could NOT be a pole-barn design, nor could it exceed 2500 square feet.
+The pole barn regulation added some costs to the project but the improvements (like solid wall supports instead of posts) were well worth the added expense.

 Most barns look like…barns.
 We wanted something different.
 It was very important to us that the barn match the architecture of the main home.
 It had to have the same roofing, siding, doors, windows and paint scheme as the house.
 We had seen too many otherwise gorgeous homes with barns that looked like they had been designed by Mr. Haney from Green Acres.

 One way we opted to improve efficiency was to design rooms in the barn to serve multiple purposes.
-For instance, the RV garage is designed to store hand tools, hay and bedding as well as provide shelter and utilities for a large RV… in use.
-The wash rack is also used to saddle and groom the horses and is connected by door directly to the tack room.
+For instance, the RV garage is designed to store hand tools, hay and bedding as well as provide shelter and utilities for a large RV.
+The wash rack is also used to saddle and groom the horses and is connected by a door opening directly into the tack room.
 Our feed room also has a vet/med center, kitchen, laundry machines and dining area.
 Even the breezeway can be used for indoor horseshoeing and grooming as well as space for the transporting of feed and materials in and out.
+Trucks can drive through from end to end.

 Driveways and parking